 - Plane geometry

-Many students have the impression that they need to be great at science to ace the Science test.
-As with other ACT tests there is no textbook, or fixed syllabus that requires intensive learning of science concepts.
-This test measures ability to interpret, analyze, and evaluate scientific data.
+- This section measures the ability to interpret, analyse, and evaluate scientific data.
 These skills are evaluated in the ACT Science Test by asking questions that test your understanding of the information provided, and your ability to draw conclusions, make predictions, etc.